Embark on a journey through Greece’s most scenic hiking destinations, a treasure trove for nature lovers and adventurers alike.

 On the island, visitors can trust the expertise of the Samothraki Hiking Club to ask questions and be ready to experience the trail.
 The group regularly publishes suggestions and dedicated maps specially designed for hikers.

-On the island, and at a breathtaking height of 1610 meters, Mount Saos offers a six-hour path to the summit that is extremely steep and dangerous, only advisable for those who have already quite an experience hiking on rugged terrains.
+On the island, and at a breathtaking height of 1610 meters, Mount Saos offers a six-hour path to the summit that is extremely steep and dangerous, only advisable for those who have already quite an experience hiking on rugged terrain.

-Skiathos Hiking Trails
+14. Skiathos Hiking Trails

 Part of the Sporades, Skiathos offers some of the best hiking trails in Greece that you could imagine.
-Not quite as popular as many other Greek Islands, Skiathos can be a heavenly destination for outdoor adventurers, remaining pretty off the beaten path and solitary even during the peak of the summer season.
+Not quite as popular as many other Greek Islands, Skiathos can be a heavenly destination for outdoor adventurers, remaining pretty off the beaten track and solitary even during the peak of the summer season.

 There are over ten scenic trails to choose from on the island; some of the routes are kid-friendly and perfect for the whole family, no matter your skill level.

 Take, for instance, the Tzaneria Beach Loop, a trail located close to the sea.
-The whole circular path is about eight kilometers long and rewards you with scenic sea views.
+The circular path is about eight kilometers long and rewards you with scenic sea views.
 It is a good trail for all ages and skill levels.

-Kythnos Hiking Paths
+15. Kythnos Hiking Paths

 The island’s highest peak, Prophet Elias, is not that high, at only 336 meters above sea level; however, once you reach the peak, it offers an unobstructed view of the whole island and incredible panoramas over the coastline and over secret beaches.
-Although not all paths are marked, and some of them can be a bit difficult.
+Although not all paths are marked, some of them can be difficult.

 In any case, many of these trails belong to an old network of trails that the inhabitants used for centuries before the island had any official asphalt road.
-Overall the island is a great hiking destination.
+Overall, the island is a great hiking destination.

-The Kolona Beach Path is the most famous trail Kythnos due to its peculiar characteristics.
+The Kolona Beach Path is the most famous trail in Kythnos due to its peculiar characteristics.
 It is a strip of sand connecting Kythnos with the rocky island of Agios Loukas, the path that starts at the bay of Apokrousis and moves on a narrow and rugged dirt road until you get to the beach; it is not long, about 2.5 kilometers, but relatively easy for hikers of any age and skill level.